 As you can see from the slideshow below the bungalow is still there, and as smart as ever.
 It is inhabited, you can see post on the box on the right.
 It appears to have failed, as the image below, from BCP Planning, shows:

-I was very surprised to read in the Bournemouth Echo on April 27 that a planning application has been lodged to demolish 20 Chewton Farm Road and replace it with a block of fourteen luxury apartments.
+I was very surprised to read in the Bournemouth Echo today that a planning application has been lodged to demolish 20 Chewton Farm Road and replace it with a block of fourteen luxury apartments.
 The header image shows the rural nature of that road (the world famous Chewton Glen Hotel and Spa is also there, near the Highcliffe end and before the road narrows).
 The picture below shows this road and the header image is a rather poor panorama taken from outside number 20.